AlexanderPaulStevens/Assessing-the-Robustness-in-Predictive-Process-Monitoring-through-Adversarial-Attacks/README.md

 An overview of the files:

+### labeled_logs_csv_processed

+This folder contains cleaned and preprocessed event logs that are made available by this GitHub repository: [Benchmark for outcome-oriented predictive process monitoring](https://github.com/irhete/predictive-monitoring-benchmark).
+They provide 22 event logs, and we have selected 13 of them.
+The authors of this work an GitHub repository provide a [Google drive link](https://drive.google.com/open?id=154hcH-HGThlcZJW5zBvCJMZvjOQDsnPR) to download these event logs.

 ### Preprocessing files

 The preprocessing and hyperoptimalisation are derivative work based on the code provided by [Outcome-Oriented Predictive Process Monitoring: Review and Benchmark](https://github.com/irhete/predictive-monitoring-benchmark).